leandroveronezi/go-recognizer/README.md

 ## Usage

-To use go-face in your Go code:
+To use go-recognizer in your Go code:

 ```go
 import "github.com/leandroveronezi/go-recognizer"
 ```

-To install go-face in your $GOPATH:
+To install go-recognizer in your $GOPATH:

 ```bash
 go get github.com/leandroveronezi/go-recognizer